 INSIDE THE BACKPACK

-There are different techniques to packing clothes into a backpack.
+There are different techniques for packing clothes into a backpack.
 Previously on other shorter trips, we had used the ‘roll’ technique which involves tightly rolling the clothes and packing them in.
 This is a basic compression technique.
 Enter the extreme-space-saving-compression-sack!

 Compression sacks are pure magic.
 They are the reason why we were able to fit so much into our backpacks.
 These Kelty Compression Stuff Sacks received great reviews and so we decided to invest in a few of them and they did not disappoint.